 Battle 56: Sal Ghidos

 Sal Ghidos at last!
 Cloud arrives in Sal Ghidos ahead of us, and runs into the alternate Aerith.
-He’s surprised to see her (remember, this is after the Midgarian Aerith’s death!), but realizes it must not be her and heads off.
+He’s surprised to see her (remember, this is after the Midgarian Aerith’s death!), but realizes it must not be the Aerith he knows and heads off.
 Unfortunately for Aerith, moments later she’s accosted by “ruffians.”
-It seems she owes them no less than thirty thousand gil (holy shit!), and she’s rescued when Cloud overhears and turns back.
+It seems she owes them no less than thirty thousand gil when she only makes 1 gil a flower (holy shit!), and she’s rescued when Cloud overhears and turns back.
 Aerith is able to get away, but Cloud, despite earlier saying that all he wanted to do was fight, is in no shape to do so: he participates in the upcoming battle as a Guest, but has no weapon and will soon run to a corner to hide!
 The hero of FFVII, everyone!
 And just wait until you hear the real-world reason the developers didn’t give him a weapon, it’s way worse.

 Ramza arrives on scene, and not-so-long story short, I Arithmaticked this battle to death in only a few turns.
 That’ll teach you to stand on level ground!